Chenies Manor House: History of the house

 The estate was referred to as Isenhampsted Chenies in 1321, distinguishing it from Isenhampstead Latimer.
 By that time it had passed to Bartholemew's son Alexander, and then by 1350 to his son Sir John Cheyne, who was also sheriff of Buckinghamshire and Bedfordshire.
 Sir John was sentenced to death in 1397, commuted to life imprisonment, for being a Lollard.
 His successor, John Cheyne, was a member of parliament in 1413 and 1425, and also served two terms as sheriff.
 The estate was then transferred by John and his son Alexander to another relative, Thomas Cheyne and from there passed to Thomas' brother John Cheyne, Lord of Drayton Beauchamp.
 On his death the property remained with his widow as they had no children, and although she remarried was left in 1500 to her niece Anne Philip.
 On Anne's death in 1510 the property was left to her grand daughter Anne Sapcote.
 She married John Broughton, but after his death in 1518 she married again in 1526 to John Russell, 1st Earl of Bedford, and thus the property entered the second significant family in its history.

 John Cheyne's widow, Lady Agnes Cheyne, left the manor house in a contested will to her niece, Anne Semark, wife of Sir David Phelip, in 1494.
 It is believed Chenies passed to the Semark family of Thornhaugh, Northamptonshire, to re-promote the family at court.
-The Sapcote family was on the losing side with Richard at Battle of Bosworth Field, where Henry VII claimed the throne for the House of Tudor.
+The Sapcote family was on the losing side with Richard at the Battle of Bosworth Field in 1485, where Henry VII claimed the throne for the House of Tudor.
 Phelip married Ann Semark after Bosworth, Phelip had a close friendship with the Cecils of Burghley, the Cecils and Semark were kin.